C-3-F/CS260Startup/README.md

 * Add Sign in component form that links to the home page
 * Add nav links on each page that link to each other

+## CSS Deliverable
+* Add Navbar CSS on each page
+* Add responsive elements to each page
+* Add Footer to each page
+* Edit text styles and colors for application
+* Application looks mostly like prototype